Your browser does not support iframes.

-CAT is yet to come out of the bag but MBA aspirants aiming for a seat at the coveted B-schools in 2018 have already started planning on how to bell it.
-While some students take the safer route and start their preparations even before the notification is announced, some wait to plan their preparation strategy based on the official release of exam pattern.
+How to Prepare for CAT exam - CAT 2019 details have been released on July 28 with the announcement of the notification.
+The CAT 2019 exam has been conducted on November 24, 2019.
+The conducting body (IIM Kozhikode) has released the workflow of CAT 2019.
+MBA aspirants aiming for a seat at any of the coveted B-schools in 2019 have already started planning on how to bell it or how to prepare for the CAT exam.
+While some students take the safer route and start their preparations even before the notification is announced, some wait to plan their preparation strategy based on the official release of the exam pattern.
+CAT registration has been closed.
 But there is another group, which is in a dilemma on when and how to start the preparation process.
+Latest: IIM Kozhikode has activated the tab for objection to CAT Answer Key 2019.
+Candidates can raise objection till December 6, 2019.

-If you can identify yourself with the third group, this article is a must read for you.
-As the countdown for CAT announcement begins, Careers360 brings to you expert guidelines on when and How to prepare for CAT 2017.
+If you can identify yourself with the third group, this article is a must-read for you.
+Careers360 brings to you expert guidelines on when and how to prepare for CAT 2019.

-Before answering the question about how to prepare, it is important to know when to start with the preparations, if you are aiming for CAT:
+Before answering the question about how to prepare, it is important to know when to start with the preparations along with how to prepare for CAT 2019.

 When it comes to studying for an exam and cracking it successfully, you are your best judge to answer the question of when to start preparation.
 It is best to ask yourself how many months you need to prepare for CAT.

-The next big question after ‘when to start’ is how to prepare for CAT.
+The next big question after ‘when to start’ is how to prepare for CAT exam.
 It is one of the most common questions by aspirants aiming to crack this tough nut.
-It often happens that despite knowing the pattern and syllabus, aspirants get confused about how to strategise the preparations in order to make the most of it.
-Let us now check how to start with preparations for CAT 2017.
+It often happens that despite knowing the pattern and syllabus, aspirants get confused about how to strategise their preparation in order to make the most of it.
+Let us now check how to start with preparations for CAT 2019.

 While some MBA aspirants take coaching, others follow their instinct and opt for self-study with study materials available on the web.
 Although there is no hard and fast rule to follow a particular preparation method, what matters most is how you plan and which topics you study so as to cover the entire syllabus of CAT and secure a high percentile in CAT.

 As mentioned earlier, some of the aspirants might have already started taking coaching classes according to their convenient timing and mode.
-This does not mean that those who have not enrolled to coaching or planning to go for self-study are at a loss.
+This does not mean that those who have not enrolled in coaching or planning to go for self-study are at a loss.
 The time for preparation has just started and you can still catch up with the early birds if you follow a systematic strategy.
 There are many successful candidates who have excelled without expert guidance.
-For example, Maram Maheedhar, one of the 16 toppers who scored a perfect 100 percentile in CAT 2014 achieved the success without coaching.
-Sharing his strategy, Maram says, “I feel coaching only guides you and the rest are upon you.
-You have to practice, perform and be the perfect.”
+Mayank Raj, who would join IIM Ahmedabad, is one of the 20 CAT 2017 toppers who secured a perfect 100 percentile.
+Sharing his strategy, he says, “I only took a lot of online practice tests and a test series.
+I made sure that I religiously invest two to three hours every day in practice mock tests.
+If on some days I was not practising tests, I would borrow study material of the topics I am weak in from my friends and study it.”

 Get the right materials and study in a systematic and diligent manner.
 Also, utilise the practice papers so that you are aware of your strengths and weaknesses.